iamleigh/sample-sui/README.md

 ### 📦 Why Lerna?

-Despite the rise of alternatives like Turborepo and Nx, **Lerna’s simplicity and zero-config linking** made it an ideal choice (at the time the project started) for a team working across dozens of packages with minimal overhead.
+Despite the rise of alternatives like Turborepo and Nx, **Lerna's simplicity and zero-config linking** made it an ideal choice (at the time the project started) for a team working across dozens of packages with minimal overhead.
 It allowed consistent builds, scoped commands, and easy dependency updates without friction.